Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\zeta}{\partial t} &= \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right) - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w - \mathbf{v}\cdot\nabla\eta + \mathbf{k}\cdot\nabla\times\mathbf{f}_R. \end{align} \]

-The vorticity equation is finally:
+The vorticity equation finally reads

 \[ \begin{align} \frac{\partial\zeta}{\partial t} = -\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w + \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right). \end{align} \]

-\[ \begin{align} \frac{\partial\zeta}{\partial t} &= -\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v}_h - \eta\frac{\partial w}{\partial z} + \etabi_h\cdot\nabla_hw + \eta\frac{\partial w}{\partial z} + \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right)\nonumber\\ &= \underbrace{-\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v}_h + \etabi_h\cdot\nabla_hw}_\text{Advektion} + \underbrace{\frac{1}{\rho^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right)}_\text{Solenoidterm}. \end{align} \]
+\[ \begin{align} \frac{\partial\zeta}{\partial t} &= -\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v}_h - \eta\frac{\partial w}{\partial z} + \etabi_h\cdot\nabla_hw + \eta\frac{\partial w}{\partial z} + \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right)\nonumber\\ &= \underbrace{-\mathbf{v}\cdot\nabla\eta - \eta\nabla\cdot\mathbf{v}_h + \etabi_h\cdot\nabla_hw}_\text{advection} + \underbrace{\frac{1}{\rho^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right)}_\text{solenoid term}. \end{align} \]

 The so-called solenoid term arises from the rotation of the pressure gradient acceleration.
 The rotation of $\nabla p$ is zero.
 A closed line integral over $-\nabla p\cdot d\mathbf{n}$ therefore disappears.
 However, due to the location dependence of the density, $\int_{\partial\Omega\subseteq\mathbb{R}^2}-\frac{1}{\rho}\nabla p\cdot d\mathbf{n} \not= 0$ can apply.
 A particle that moves on a closed path, for example a circular path, can be accelerated or decelerated by the pressure gradient, which changes the vorticity.